kanidm/kanidm/book/src/client_tools.md

 kanidm session list
 ```

-Sessions will expire after a period of time (by default 1 hour).
-To remove these expired sessions
-locally you can use:
+Sessions will expire after a period of time.
+To remove these expired sessions locally you can use:

 ```bash
 kanidm session cleanup